vegorovmsk/ml_beginner_level/README.md

 # ml_beginner_level

-This is repo for Machine Learning part in Datascience course on Skillbox.
+This repository was made for my homeworks for "Machine Learning - beginner level" module in Datascience course on Skillbox.